zesch/ctest-builder/README.md

 ### Copying built services to the server

-Copy the built services to the Docker folder on the server. `<server.docker>` refers to the full path of the docker directory on the server. `<user.name>` refers to your username.
+Copy the built services to the Docker directory on the server, using the following commands or a suitable alternative. `<server.docker>` refers to the full path of the docker directory on the server. `<user.name>` refers to your username.

 ```
 scp -P 42922 <c.test.builder>/backend/de.unidue.ltl.ctestbuilder.service.gapscheme/target/*.war <user.name>@134.91.18.133:<server.docker>/backend/gapscheme/